 The one gave me a life, the other gave me love and together they gave me a home.
 When I read the novel, I saw my other mother, on every page, in every prayer, scold, heartache and defiant gaze.

-Any reluctance to get on board was swept away when Poppie became my personal love-letter to her and all the other mothers of South Africa.
+Any reluctance to get on board was swept away when Poppie became my personal love letter to her and all the other mothers of South Africa.

-Visually, my cinematographer, Vicci Turpin and I were torn between sweeping epic and kitchen sink realism.
+Visually, my cinematographer, Vicci Turpin and I were torn between sweeping epic and kitchen-sink realism.
 Although the film is set in the 1970s, we wanted it to be a look into the past from the standpoint of the present.
 We went to the Italian Neo-Realists for inspiration – particularly Vittoria Di Sica’s Bicycle Thieves and the contemporary naturalists, the Dardenne Brothers.

-We wanted the film to be a hybrid between a documentary, the cinema of the Italian NeoRealism and a Baroque painting.
-Vicci achieved the “look” with an emphasis on natural light and the “feel” with an Easy Rig, especially designed for the film, giving us the hand-held, eye-level sense of a war documentary but with the precision and control of “Steadicam”, allowing us to shoot uninterrupted sequences of up to 8 minutes.
+We wanted the film to be a hybrid between a documentary, the cinema of Italian NeoRealism and a Baroque painting.
+Vicci achieved the “look” with an emphasis on natural light and the “feel” with an Easy Rig, specially designed for the film, giving us the hand-held, eye-level sense of a war documentary but with the precision and control of “Steadicam”, allowing us to shoot uninterrupted sequences of up to 8 minutes.

 Although the feeling of the film is visceral, we aimed to juxtapose the political and emotional upheavals with the tragic beauty of a biblical baroque painting.
 The depictions of domesticity by Dutch painter Johannes Vermeer, who painted milk maids with the same reverence as the madonna, greatly influenced the visual poetry of the film.

-Coming from a theatrical background I’ve always believed that performance takes precedent.
+Coming from a theatrical background I’ve always believed that performance takes precedence.
 To me, rehearsals are key and the performers are my most important collaborators.
 I’ve grown fond of long uninterrupted takes because they highlight the performance and give the audience a sense of “real-time”.

 With this project I particularly wanted to highlight the aspect of time because it ties into every theme in the film – being a prisoner of a time, the ticking time-bomb that is Poppie’s passbook and the “time’s up!” aggression and urgency of the student movement.

-First of all – there were two women who poured blood, sweat, tears into this project long before I came along – producers Karen Meiring and Helena Spring.
+First of all – there were two women who poured blood, sweat, and tears into this project long before I came along – producers Karen Meiring and Helena Spring.
 They are the key players that made all of this possible.
-When I came along the only people I insisted on having with me on this project were my two celluloid soulmates, line producer Roelof Storm and editor Eva Du Preez – I try and not make films without them.
+When I came along the only people I insisted on having with me on this project were my two celluloid soulmates, line producer Roelof Storm and editor Eva Du Preez – I try not to make films without them.

 The rest of the crew were all relatively new.
 People I’ve heard of but never had the opportunity to work with.
 As each key player came along I knew they were perfect for the part.
-From meeting Helena, drinking coffee with Vicci, to “discovering” Clementine on an audition tape.
+From meeting Helena, and drinking coffee with Vicci, to “discovering” Clementine on an audition tape.
 What I knew I “had” to have was a reflection of the spirit of the film both on the screen and behind the camera.